River Slang: Leisure

-The Slang was a small stream in a grassy glen behind Dundrum's main street, near the old Dundrum Castle, and children used to play there until late in the 1960s, from when it was confined more and more by modern developments.

-Its name is from the archaic English term slang, meaning "long, narrow piece of land."
-Its Irish name is abhainn na Stéille, "river of the strip [of land]".

 Flooding

 According to the local authorities and the Office of Public Works, the Slang has a notable record of flooding.

-In October 2011, after torrential rain on "the Three Rock", the Slang burst its banks at the mill pond below the old castle, flooding the "Town Centre" shopping mall to a depth of at least 15 cm - a 'once in a century' occurrence according to reports, and featuring in video reports on YouTube and similar sites.
+In one study, there were more locations of flooding on this small river than on the Dodder or any other of its tributaries.
+On October 24 2011, after torrential rain on "the Three Rock", the Slang burst its banks at the mill pond below the old castle, flooding the "Town Centre" shopping mall to a depth of at least 15 cm - a 'once in a century' occurrence according to reports, featuring in video reports on YouTube and similar sites and causing extensive damage in multiple shops and food outlets.